coditive/Pacman/README.md

 ### Overview

-The Pacman game is built using the Model-View-Controller (MVC) architecture pattern along with Flow to handle state changes and deliver them to Compose screens.
+The Pacman game is built using the Model-View-ViewModel (MVVM) architecture pattern along with Flow to handle state changes and deliver them to Compose screens.
 This architectural approach provides a clear separation of concerns, allowing for better organization and maintainability of the codebase.

 ### Components